 Resist Communicating with Clients via Work Email!

-Creating priority email folders in MS Outlook
+Creating Priority Email Folders in MS Outlook

 Folders created in Outlook are listed in alphabetical order.
 Here’s how to create a new folder that shows up in alpha order, but forces the folder to appear at the top of the list.

-Suppose you want to create a new folder to organize your emails regarding the mandatory CPD requirement.
+Suppose you want to create a new folder to organize your emails regarding a Mandatory CPD requirement.
 If you create that folder, it will be listed alphabetically under M for Mandatory, which forces you to scroll through your folders until you get to the “M”s.
 If you want to have that folder appear near the top of the list, simply put in a special character before the M. All titles that begin with a special character will appear at the top of the list.
 Here’s how:

-• Open Outlook Mail
+- Open Outlook Mail

-• Right-click and choose ‘New Folder’
+- Right-click and choose ‘New Folder’

-• In the box for the name of the folder, type in a special character (such as a period, or the @ symbol) and then Mandatory CPD
+- In the box for the name of the folder, type in a special character (such as a period, or the @ symbol) and then Mandatory CPD

-• Now look at the list of folders on the left and you’ll see the Mandatory CPD folder you just created, except it will be at the top of the list, making it easier for you to find and save your email correspondence!
+- Now look at the list of folders on the left and you’ll see the Mandatory CPD folder you just created, except it will be at the top of the list, making it easier for you to find and save your email correspondence!

 Written Email and Cell Phone Policies Prevent Problems

 Draft a written email policy for clients to clarify the use of email in your attorney-client relationship.
 The written policy is meant to control the client’s expectations and set forth how you deal with email.
 In today’s fast-moving world of almost instant communication, clients are expecting immediate answers to emails.
-Despite the client’s expectations, such e-mails may require thought and, possibly, research.
+Despite the client’s expectations, such emails may require thought and, possibly, research.
 If your client understands that you may take several days to respond to an important email, the client will not become impatient waiting for you to respond.
-The client should also be made aware of the non-confidential nature of email and cell phone conversations and should specifically authorize you to communicate in this manner.
+The client should also be made aware of the non-confidential nature of email and smart phone conversations and should specifically authorize you to communicate in this manner.
 Include this authorization in your retainer agreement.
 Sample wording includes:

 Notwithstanding our diligence, we cannot guarantee the security of communications via the internet, or via cellular communication.
 Your signature on the within agreement constitutes your consent for us to exchange information electronically.